Trump administration to sign asylum agreement with El Salvador

 INSIDE TRUMP'S IMMIGRATION TENT COURTS: CONTROVERSIAL SYSTEM MEANS TO FAST-TRACK ASYLUM BACKLOG

-The pact would be similar to that signed in July with Guatemala, yet to be fully implemented, would require migrants who cross into the country to apply for protection there instead of at the border.
+The pact would be similar to that signed in July with Guatemala, yet to be fully implemented, that would require migrants who cross into the country to apply for protection there instead of at the border.
 The administration has also forged an agreement with Mexico that has seen the country up its number of troops at the border and the expansion of the Migrant Protection Protocols, by which migrants are sent to Mexico to await their immigration hearings.

 Officials have touted the diplomacy as a primary factor in the sharp drop in migrant apprehensions at the border over the summer: 64,006 migrants were apprehended in August, a drop of 56 percent since May.